EiTaNBaRiBoA/JsonClassConverter/README.md

 The available operations are defined in the `JsonClassConverter.Operation` enum:

+  * `Add`: Adds keys from the reference JSON.
-  * `Add`: Adds keys from the reference JSON that do not exist in the source JSON.
+  * `AddDiffer`: Adds keys from the reference JSON that do not exist in the source JSON.
   * `Replace`: Updates values in the source JSON with values from the reference JSON for all matching keys.
   * `Remove`: Removes keys from the source JSON that also exist in the reference JSON, regardless of their value.
   * `RemoveValue`: Removes a key-value pair from the source JSON only if both the key *and* its value match a pair in the reference JSON.